-Whether you’re here to lighten the load in your home or to simply learn more about creating a home you can thrive in, I’m so glad you’re here!
+Whether you’re here to learn how to live better with less in your home, or simply want a more peaceful home you can thrive in, I’m so glad you’re here!
+We can do all of these things!

-Please feel free to CONTACT ME (Kristin) if you have questions or aren’t sure where to start.
-Thanks for being here!
+CONTACT ME Please feel free to connect with me (Kristin) if you have any home questions or aren’t sure where to start in your home simplifying journey.
+I’d love to hear from you!

-Kristin is a Registered Interior Designer (RID) in the State of Texas + a Nationally Certified Designer (NCIDQ) who’s thrilled + humbled to support you simplify your home + life.
+Kristin is a Registered Interior Designer (RID) in the State of Texas + a Nationally Certified Designer (NCIDQ) who’s thrilled + humbled to support you simplifying your home + life.

 We’re back at it discussing organizing mistakes commonly made in your home and what to do instead.
 Is there a better DIY topic that exists on the planet right now?
 I think not!
 If you missed PART I, you can check it out HERE and then come back to us for PART II below!